vggls/language_models/README.md

 ## B. LSTM neural language model
 - Training-Validation-Test data: 3262-314-338 sentences
-- Embedding layer: In order to feed words into a neural language model we must create their vector representations.
+- **Embedding layer**: In order to feed words into a neural language model we must create their vector representations.
 This is achieved via an embedding layer which is put at the beginning of the neural architecture.
 This layer takes as input an integer representation of each word and maps it into a vector of desired length (embedding_dim hyperparameter).
 This layer could be either trainable (case I) or pre-trained (case II).

   In regards to case II, we consider 300d pre-trained 6B-GloVe embeddings, which are kept frozen during training.
   We note that the embeddings do not contain representation for the '< eos>' and '< unk>' tokens.
 In our implementation, we assign the mean of all GloVe vectors to the '< eos>' token and a random vector, with values between GloVe min and max values, to the '< unk>' token.
   In addition, we note that there are 34 tokens included in the vocabulary of case I model (3259 size) which do not have a GloVe representation.
 To this purpose, in order to assign all vocabulary words to a GloVe embedding, we replaced these tokens with '< unk>' as well, resulting in a slightly smaller vocabulary (3225 size).
 This simple approach is one of many available to tackle this issue.

-- LSTM language model general architecture:
+- LSTM language model general **architecture**:

   Due to the nature of language modelling task, in the LSTM layer we focus on the last time-step output only.